Real Estate Investing

 - Liquidity of REITs.

-Publicly traded REITs have "regular" liquidity as any publicly traded securities.
-At the same time, Non-exchange REITs investments can't be sold quickly.
+Publicly traded REITs have "regular" liquidity like any publicly traded securities.
+At the same time, Non-exchange REIT investments can't be sold quickly.
 If you need to sell for quick money, a non-traded REIT wouldn't be a good choice.
-You are maybe locked in for months or years. - The Value of Share.
+You may be locked in for months or years. - The Value of Share.

 - Conflict of interest.